UdeS-CoBIUS/TranscriptOrthology/README.md

 > similarity matrix score that present the tsm+ score between each pair of homologous transcripts.

+> csv file describing the representation of blocks for each transcript.

+> csv file describing the representation of blocks for each gene.

 > orthology graph at the start of the algorithm showing only the pair relationships between recent-paralogs. (:warning:only retrieved if the number of transcripts is not greater than 20)

 > orthology graph at the end of the algorithm showing all the relationships between pairs of isoorthologues.(:warning:only retrieved if the number of transcripts is not greater than 20)

 > csv file resuming the information of the isoorthology-clustering.

 <h3 id="project-files-description-data"> :heavy_check_mark: Dataset </h3>